lukebrit27/surv-cloud/docs/Whitepaper.md

 ## Conclusion

 As alluded to at the start of the paper, Trade Surveillance systems are only going to become more complex and data intensive.
 A prime example is the explosion of cryptocurrency over the last few years, now with an average daily trading volume of over $91 billion, creating a web of new regulatory complexities.
 As a result, fast, robust and scalable Surveillance solutions are now a must.
 Building Surveillance applications in kdb+ provides unrivalled computational speed on large datasets, and as shown, deploying them using Kubernetes offers the scalability and built-in fault-tolerance we crave without having to become surgically attached to a single cloud provider.
+This is the approach adopted by [KX Insights](https://code.kx.com/insights/index.html), where processes like the tickerplant, RDB and HDB are implemented as microservices that can be flexibly orchestrated into robust, scalable solutions.